How sustainable is your university?

 The full methodology is published on this website.
 Please use the tabs on the left hand side of the Methodology web pages to navigate each section.

-Most of the methodology looks the same from year to year, however, the questions are reviewed and developed over time to respond to changes in policy, environmental science, HE sector requirements and the evolution of norms and legislation around human rights and other social justice issues.
+Most of the methodology looks the same from year to year.
+However, the questions are reviewed and developed over time to respond to changes in policy, environmental science, HE sector requirements and the evolution of norms and legislation around human rights and other social justice issues.
 Between January-March 2023 we consulted sustainability staff at universities and asked for their feedback on our methodology and listened to suggested changes.
 We were encouraged by these comments and they have been used to inform the 2023/24 People & Planet University League Methodology.

 Who writes the methodology?

 People & Planet put together the methodology with advice and support from leading organisations working on environmental and social justice issues.
-Expert university staff and professionals working to improve sustainability in Higher Education take part in consultation focus groups and help develop the criteria from year to year.
+Expert university staff and professionals working to improve sustainability in Higher Education have taken part in questionnaires to help develop our criteria.

-The People & Planet University League is developed organically in consultation with our student members and very much reflects what students mean by sustainability.
+The People & Planet University League is developed organically in consultation with our student members and is proud to follow a student-led definition of sustainability.

 How does this all take place?

-Universities will be told when their websites will be assessed, giving them time to make updates.
+Assessment will take place in summer 2023.
 A team of People & Planet staff and trained volunteers evaluate every university and allocate scores for each question depending on the evidence that is publicly available for each university.

-The university scorecards are marked twice to maintain rigour and consistency and universities are given the opportunity to review their scores and appeal against any marking decisions if they believe an error has been made - we call this the “appeals phase”.
-People & Planet review every appeal and make case by case decision on each appeal.
+The universities’ provisional assessments are marked twice to maintain rigor and consistency, and universities are given the opportunity to review their scores and appeal against any marking decisions if they believe an error has been made - we call this the “appeals phase”.
+People & Planet review every appeal and make case by case decisions on each appeal.